-Carey Mulligan leads Promising Young Woman (now playing in cinemas), a pitch-black tale of a vigilante seeking redress that will upend your expectations, writes critic Craig Mathieson.
+Carey Mulligan leads Promising Young Woman, a pitch-black tale of a vigilante seeking redress that will upend your expectations, writes critic Craig Mathieson.

 “Don’t worry.”
 “It’s okay, you’re safe.”
 “I feel such a connection to you.”